Healthcare Magazine

 HEALTHCARE IN DISRUPTIVE TIMES

-<p>India’s healthcare market is one of the fastest growing, witnessing an overwhelming growth of nearly 25 per cent in the recent years and rightly so.
-The market value of Health Information Technology is pegged at USillion and expected to grow one and half times by 2020.
-The disruption in the sector is driven by technology innovations including IT, biomedical research, healthcare delivery m
+Indias healthcare market is one of the fastest growing witnessing an overwhelming growth of nearly per cent in the recent years and rightly so The market value of Health Information Technology is pegged at USillion and expected to grow one and half times by The disruption in the sector is driven by technology innovations including IT biomedical r...

 Is it helping or hindering health?

-<p>During the course of any clinical encounter a person discloses ultra-sensitive healthrelated information to his provider to enable the latter to address his health-related problems better, faster, and hopefully, cheaper.
-Information that he would otherwise rather keep well under wraps.
-Ethics demands all providers treat all information that their patients disclose to them with the greatest of c
+During the course of any clinical encounter a person discloses ultrasensitive healthrelated information to his provider to enable the latter to address his healthrelated problems better faster and hopefully cheaper Information that he would otherwise rather keep well under wraps Ethics demands all providers treat all information that their patients...

 Advertorials